kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

     the pod spec.
 1. As an exception to the above, `SyncPod()` will kill Debug Containers when the pod sandbox changes since a lone Debug Container in an abandoned sandbox is not useful.
-Debug Containers are not automatically started in the new sandbox.
+Debug Containers are not started automatically in the new sandbox.
-1.  `convertStatusToAPIStatus()` must sort Debug Containers status into `EphemeralContainerStatuses` similar to as it does for `InitContainerStatuses`
+1.  `convertStatusToAPIStatus()` must sort Debug Containers status into `EphemeralContainer.Status` similar to as it does for `InitContainerStatuses`
-1. The kubelet must preserve `ContainerStatus` on debug containers for reporting.
 1. Debug Containers must be excluded from calculation of pod phase and condition

-It's worth noting some things that do not change:

-1.  `KillPod()` already operates on all running containers returned by the runtime.
+`KillPod()` already operates on all running containers returned by the runtime and requires no changes
-1. Containers created prior to this feature being enabled will have a `containerType` of `""`.
-Since this does not match `"EPHEMERAL"` the special handling of Debug Containers is backwards compatible.

 ### Security Considerations